Badge

 Rankiteo Explanation :

-Attack with significant impact with internal employee data leaks
+Attack with significant impact with customers data leaks

 Rankiteo Explanation :